obulka/blink_fog_3d/README.md

 You can also pass a depth AOV to the node to create holdouts.

+### New in Version 1.4.0

+- Added a `y ramp` knob to vary the noise density along the y-axis in worldspace

 ### New in Version 1.3.0

 - Separate deep holdout input because nuke does not like mixing deep and 2d data